UniversalDependencies/docs/contributing_language_specific.md

 This can be just a simple list of links, not a sophisticated table (if people need a more organized view of the labels, they should read the universal documentation).

-The language-specific documentation is organized by sections.
-<a href="http://universaldependencies.org/#language-sv">Swedish</a> may serve as an example conforming to these guidelines.